oliverpitsch/oliverpitsch.github.io/content/articles/from-designer-to-full-stack-builder.md

 author: Oliver Pitsch
 date: 2025-09-14
 description: How pairing AI tools with my product design background unlocked full-stack velocity and rewired how I ship.
+imageDescription: 'Image created with ChatGPT, based on my actual desk'
 ---

 I never set out to become a developer.
 My focus was always on design and product leadership, building teams, scaling design systems, and shaping product experiences.